LogtalkDotOrg/logtalk3/manuals/sources/userman/inheritance.rst

 Logtalk supports multi-inheritance by enabling an object to extend, instantiate, or specialize more than one object.
 Likewise, a protocol may extends multiple protocols and a category may extend multiple categories.
-In this case, the depth-first search algorithms described above traverse the list of entities per relation from left to right.
+In this case, the depth-first lookup algorithms described above traverse the list of entities per relation from left to right.
 Consider as an example the following object opening directive: